CLIVEDEN REACH

 [ The blank scroll under the stringed instrument is where the price went!]

-Lulle Brook, mill stream outflow, right bank
+Lulle Brook, mill stream outflow, Left bank

-Formosa Island, right bank
+Formosa Island, Left bank

 1875: My Lady Ferry, Henry Taunt -